seanbreckenridge/exobrain/projects/README.md

 [GitHub](https://github.com/seanbreckenridge/discord-countdown-bot) | [GitLab](https://gitlab.com/seanbreckenridge/discord-countdown-bot) | Python

 Discord bot to use for countdowns.
-I use this as an alternative to [`syncplay`](https://syncplay.pl/) -- to make sure we're all hitting play at the same time when watching movies/TV shows together.
+I use this as an alternative to [`syncplay`](https://syncplay.pl/) -- to make sure everyone in a discord channel are all hitting play at the same time when watching movies/TV shows together.

 ### dotfiles